ItsMacc/Acoustic-Data-Management-Tool/README.md

 3. View the analysis results.
 4. If your data is formatted differently, feel free to change the code and get expected results!
+5. A sample file has been provided.
+Ensure you match the data given in the sample format.

 ## Contributing